raul-izquierdo/teams/README.md

 After running `teams.jar`, the teams in the organization and their members will match the contents of the CSV file:
 - New teams will be created for groups that do not already have a team.
 - Existing teams will be updated to match the students listed in the CSV file.
+But note that students still **need to accept their invitations** to join the team.

 > **Note**.
-Students without a GitHub username are skipped since it is required to add students to teams.
+Students without a GitHub username are skipped since it is required to invite students to teams.
 So it is important that this tool is used **after** students have accepted their invitations to the classroom and have their GitHub usernames set up.

 ### 2. End-of-semester Cleanup